-Construction waste management regulations categorise building and demolition waste into three classifications: inert, non-inert, and hazardous.
+Construction site waste management regulations categorise building and demolition waste into three classifications: inert, non-inert, and hazardous.
 The European Waste Catalogue (EWC) has a six-digit code for different types of waste, and hazardous waste usually has an asterisk sign next to it.

 Non-decomposable materials can be reused and include things like wood, metal, insulation material, and plastics.
 Proper construction waste segregation is needed for this category of waste to reduce the likelihood of environmental risks.